amburgey/OptimizationMethods/README.md

 Amburgey SA, Yackel Adams AA, Gardner B, Siers S, Converse SJ (in prep) Optimizing monitoring scenarios for an invasive predator.
 XXXX.

 ## How to Use This Repository
+To run analyses of real data:
+1. Go to Real Data Analysis folder
+2. Go to Trapping folder
+3. Go to Scripts folder
+4. Run SCRScriptAnalysisALLTRAPCP.R
+5. Repeat for Visual survey -> Scripts -> run SCRScriptAnalysisALLVISCP.R

+To make figures of results of real data analyses:
+1. Go to Real Data Analysis folder
+2. Go to Scripts folder
+3. Select and run plotting script

+To simulate data and analyze simulated datasets:
+1. Go to Simulations folder
+2. Go to Scripts folder
+3. Run BaseSimulationFramework.R with scenario specified (carefully read instructions in script)

+After simulating and analyzing datasets:
+1. Go to Simulations folder
+2. Go to Scripts folder
+3. Run CheckRhats.R to see which simulations need to be re-run or continue to fail
+4. Run PostSimulationCalculations.R to calculate performance metrics

+To plot results of simulations:
+1. Go to Simulations folder
+2. Go to Scripts folder
+3. Run IdentifyingOptimParetoFrontier.R to make figures of Pareto optimality
+4. Run PlottingSimulationStudyAreas.R to make figure of study areas